igorski/zCanvas/README.md

 elements leaving you, as developer, without the hassle of managing the relation of the drawn elements to the <canvas> element and DOM.

-zCanvas follows the concept of the DisplayList (familiar to those knowledgeable in ActionScript 3) where drawable Objects become visible on screen once they have been added to a container. zSprites can also be stacked within other zSprites.
+zCanvas follows the concept of the DisplayList (familiar to those knowledgeable in ActionScript 3) where drawable Objects become visible on screen once they have been added to a container. zSprites are also containers, so you can stack zSprites onto other zSprites, without having to worry about z indices.
 If you're familiar with addChild and removeChild, you're good to go.

 Optimized for performance
 =========================